 - Reproduce the problem

-- Once the focus is lost, determine what component is focused:
+- Once the focus is lost, determine which component is focused:

 - Invoke “Dump Focusable Component Hierarchy” with a shortcut